RibirX/Ribir/docs/builtin_widget/declare_builtin_fields.md

 - on_performed_layout : [`Box < dyn for < 'r > FnMut(LifeCycleCtx < 'r >) >`]
  	 - action perform after widget performed layout.
 - performed_layout_stream : [`LifecycleSubject`]
- 	 - return an observable stream of the performed layout event
+ 	 - return an observable stream of the performed layout event.
 - on_pointer_down : [`impl FnMut(& mut PointerEvent)`]
+ 	 - specify the event handler for the pointer down event in bubble phase.
+- on_pointer_down_capture : [`impl FnMut(& mut PointerEvent)`]
- 	 - specify the event handler for the pointer down event.
+ 	 - specify the event handler for the pointer down event in capture phase.
 - on_pointer_up : [`impl FnMut(& mut PointerEvent)`]
+ 	 - specify the event handler for the pointer up event in bubble phase.
+- on_pointer_up_capture : [`impl FnMut(& mut PointerEvent)`]
- 	 - specify the event handler for the pointer up event.
+ 	 - specify the event handler for the pointer up event in capture phase.
 - on_pointer_move : [`impl FnMut(& mut PointerEvent)`]
+ 	 - specify the event handler for the pointer move event in bubble phase.
+- on_pointer_move_capture : [`impl FnMut(& mut PointerEvent)`]
- 	 - specify the event handler for the pointer move event.
+ 	 - specify the event handler for the pointer move event in capture phase.
 - on_tap : [`impl FnMut(& mut PointerEvent)`]
- 	 - specify the event handler for the pointer tap event.
+ 	 - specify the event handler for the pointer tap event in bubble phase.
 - on_double_tap : [`Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >`]
- 	 - specify the event handler for the pointer double tap event.
+ 	 - specify the event handler for the pointer double tap event in bubble phase.
-- on_tripe_tap : [`Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >`]
+- on_triple_tap : [`Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >`]
- 	 - specify the event handler for the pointer triple tap event.
+ 	 - specify the event handler for the pointer triple tap event in bubble phase.
 - on_x_times_tap : [`(usize, Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >)`]
+ 	 - specify the event handler for the pointer `x` times tap event in bubble phase.
+- on_tap_capture : [`impl FnMut(& mut PointerEvent)`]
+ 	 - specify the event handler for the pointer tap event in capture phase.
+- on_double_tap_capture : [`Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >`]
+ 	 - specify the event handler for the pointer double tap event in capture phase.
+- on_triple_tap_capture : [`Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >`]
+ 	 - specify the event handler for the pointer triple tap event in capture phase.
+- on_x_times_tap_capture : [`(usize, Box < dyn for < 'r > FnMut(& 'r mut PointerEvent) >)`]
- 	 - specify the event handler for the pointer `x` times tap event.
+ 	 - specify the event handler for the pointer `x` times tap event in capture phase.
 - on_pointer_cancel : [`impl FnMut(& mut PointerEvent)`]
  	 - specify the event handler to process pointer cancel event.
 - on_pointer_enter : [`impl FnMut(& mut PointerEvent)`]